ansontsun/inzt/content/projects/scenic-explorer.md

 {{< figure src="/assets/ScenicExplorer/ScenicExplorer_Buttons.png" caption="Figure 3.
 One-click information buttons.">}}

 # Wrapping Up
 This was a challenging piece of software to design and write, and I have gained a substantial amount of skills and experience going through the development process.
-There are a lot more to ScenicExplorer than what has been described above.
+There are a lot more to ScenicExplorer than what have been described above.
 Feel free to contact me if you'd like to learn more.

 I'm also grateful to have two outstanding team members to collaborate with along the way.
 I would like to thank Chiyuan Sun and Simona Liu for their time and effort put into creating ScenicExplorer.

 # Source Code
 Due to university policy, the source code of ScenicExplorer generally needs to remain private.
-However, if source code is required for purposes such as employment screening, please [email me](mailto:anson.sun@mail.utoronto.ca).
+However, if source code is required for purposes such as employment screening, please [contact me](/).